Components#

 Variables#

-A variable is any other equation or value that can be referenced in flow equations (and other variable equations) and helps define the user-settable model parameters.
+A variable is any other equation or value that can be referenced in flow (and other variable) equations and helps define the user-settable model parameters.
+Variables should be used to specify what can be modified about a simulation/what values you want to experiment with.

 Metrics#